-Staff will record any safeguarding or child protection observations or concerns about a child by CPOMS or Form C 12/22 (Warwickshire Green Form).
+Staff will record any safeguarding or child protection observations or concerns about a child by using CPOMS or, if unable to access a device, a Green form.
 The same format will be used by staff to record and report any observations or concerns that suggest a child might benefit from early help.
-Records of safeguarding/child protection observations or concerns can be completed electronically (CPOMS) or as a paper version (Warwickshire Green Form C).
+Records of safeguarding/child protection observations or concerns can be completed electronically or as a paper version.